West Africa Explorer

 Starting in Dakar we have time to explore this most lively of West African cities before heading out to Lac Rose, the ‘pink lake’.
 In Djoudj National Park we see one of Africa’s largest gatherings of birdlife.
 We then head to the charming old colonial town of St Louis with its French style architecture, exploring by traditional horse and carriage.

-We spend time with the semi-nomadic Fulani before travelling to the holy city of Touba, centre of Senegal’s marabout movement and a fascinating place to learn about the spiritual traditions that dominate here.
+We spend time with the semi-nomadic Fulani before travelling to the holy city of Touba.
+This is the centre of Senegal’s marabout movement and a fascinating place to learn about the spiritual traditions that dominate here.

 Travelling further south we take a ferry to the Casamance region, where Islam and Christianity never quite managed to dominate.
 This is the Africa of old, where ancient beliefs and customs are still revered, a world away from the lands we have just crossed.
 We meet a Dioula monarch and get to grips with the complex belief systems here.
 We visit a sacred forest and may see traditional rituals taking place before crossing into the tiny country of Guinea-Bissau.